-Bill and Bobbi Richards assembled an all-star team to form the original working Board of Honor Flight Columbus in 2007.
-At the 12th Annual Honor Flight Columbus Reunion on Saturday, November 16, 2019, the organization recognized that original Board as the true, legitimate, and accurate Founders of Honor Flight Columbus.
+In 2007, Bill and Bobbi Richards assembled an all-star team to form the original working Board of Honor Flight Columbus.
+At the 12th Annual Reunion on Saturday, November 16, 2019, the organization recognized these Honor Flight Columbus Founders.

 From left to right: William Richards, Barbara Richards, Julie Brightwell, Louis Borth, Ruth Parise, James Downing, Roger Dyer

 Not Shown: Marta Morris